BNAS-v2: Memory-efficient and Performance-collapse-prevented Broad Neural Architecture Search: Experiments

 \subsection{Confidence Factor Determination}

-In order to find optimal $\beta$ under \textbf{Criterion 1}, we set it from 1 to 4 for architecture search using both B-DARTS and DARTS.
-The architecture weights $\alpha$ of shallowest edge (connecting the first input node $x_{(0)}$ and the first intermediate node $x_{(2)}$) is chosen as the index for confidence factor determination.
-We show the experimental results of B-DARTS in Figure \ref{power_determination}.
+In order to determine optimal $\beta$ under \textbf{Criterion 1}, we set it from 1 to 4 for architecture search.
+The architecture weights $\alpha$ with respect to the shallowest edge (connecting the first input node $x_{(0)}$ and the first intermediate node $x_{(2)}$) is chosen as the index for confidence factor determination.
+We show the experimental results for BNAS-v2-CLR in Fig. \ref{power_determination}.

-For the first case of B-DARTS, $\alpha$ starts to be updated before 10-th epoch.
+For the first case of BNAS-v2-CLR, $\alpha$ starts to be updated before 10-th epoch.
 For $\beta=3$ and $\beta=4$, the starting epochs of weights update are both larger than 20.
-The case of $\beta=2$ satisfies the \textbf{Criterion 1}, i.e. starting to train architecture weights from about 15-th epoch.
-Consequently, $\beta$ is set to 2 for next experiments with regard to B-DARTS.
-Furthermore, we find an intresting phenomenon from Figure \ref{power_determination}, that the \emph{none} operation (i.e. red line) always achieves the largest weight when using various confidence factors.
-The above phenomenon indicates that the proposed CLR does only modify the tendency of weight-equipped operations in later training epochs, rather than imposing small architecture weight on weight-free operations in early training phase.
-Different from B-DARTS, we set the confidence factor $\beta$ to 4 instead of 2 for DARTS.
-In the search phase of DARTS, there are more cells in the over-parameterized model than B-DARTS.
-Hence, DARTS needs more training data to optimize network parameters well.
+The case of $\beta=2$ satisfies \textbf{Criterion 1}, i.e. starting to train architecture weights from about 15-th epoch.
+Consequently, $\beta$ is set to 2 for the following experiments with regard to BNAS-v2-CLR.
+Furthermore, we find an interesting phenomenon from Fig. \ref{power_determination}, where the \emph{none} operation (i.e. red line) always achieves the largest weight when using various confidence factors.
+The above phenomenon indicates that the proposed CLR modifies the tendency of weight-equipped operations in later training epochs, rather than imposing small architecture weight on weight-free operations in early training phase.